jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/2nd-table4.png)
-If there is no matching product, it displays an error message along with the empty table below.
+If there is no matching product, it displays an error message along with the empty table result below.

 </br>